warncke/babel-plugin-use-async/README.md

 ### Transpiles to

-    const AsyncFunction = Object.getPrototypeOf(async function(){}).constructor
+    const AsyncFunction = Object.getPrototypeOf(async () => {}).constructor

     async function foo() {
         let x = (bar instanceof AsyncFunction ? await bar() : bar()) }

-This does not work for code that does not use real `async function`s and it is not intended to.
+This does not work for code that does not use real async functions and it is not intended to.

-The goal here is to remove ambiguity about how code will behave at runtime so regular functions that return Promises should not be implicitly `await`'d.
+The goal here is to reduce ambiguity about how code will behave at runtime so regular functions that return Promises should not be implicitly await'd.

 ### Benchmarks